Daniel J. Saunders

 University of Hull

-I volunteered and was chosen as one of six students of Staffordshire University to represent at Game Republic’s annual student showcase.
+I volunteered and was chosen as one of six students to represent Staffordshire University at Game Republic’s annual student showcase.

 Here I exhibited final year project, Under the Veil, to industry judges and public guests.